 I am committed to bring sustainability to our area.
-It is vital to keep all our sevices in our Rural Area.
+It is vital to keep all our services in our Rural Area.

-Karl was born in Hebden Bridge moving to Mytholmroyd when he was four years old.
-He attended Burnley Road and Calder High School.
-He is perhaps best known for having run the Bridge End chip shop in Mytholmroyd and for his service to Calder Valley Youth theatre, St Michael's Amateurs and Hebden Bridge Light Opera Society.
-He was elected in March 2008.
+I was born in Hebden Bridge moving to Mytholmroyd when I was four years old.
+I attended Burnley Road School and Calder High School, where I was Deputy Head Boy in my last year.
+I am perhaps better known for having owned Bridge End Fisheries in Mytholmroyd and for my service to Calder Valley Youth theatre, St Michael's Amateurs and Hebden Bridge Light Opera Society.

 I have a love for photography; this helps me to get out and enjoy our coastal walks and waterways whatever the weather, as long as there is a nice country pub with a proper fire and down to earth folk who will share banter at the end of it!
 I have managed to add food/pub reviews to my hobby of walking and photography, allowing me to exercise all three hobbies in one swoop.